Last updated: November 23, 2025

 3.4.
 Breakout confirmation

-• If the price breaks out but the indicator is flat or falling (a form of divergence), you should be extremely cautious.
+• If the price breaks out but the indicator is flat or falling (a form of divergence), traders should be extremely cautious.
 This often signals a lack of conviction that can lead to a quick reversal.

 4. ROC scanner and screener examples